BairnsdaleBallaratBendigoEast MelbourneGeelongMilduraMoeNorth MelbourneRegionalShepparton

 Up to 18 hours of asynchronous learning activities in your own time include exploring a range of resources and activities to prepare for workshops and support further learning.
 This includes an applied learning project.

 Throughout the course you will maintain an online reflection journal that will be read and responded to by your Master Trainer facilitators.

 You will gain knowledge and understanding of:

-- literacy practices that demonstrate HITS in action
+- literacy practices that demonstrate High Impact Teaching Strategies (HITS) in action

-- features of high-quality professional learning and development and how it relates to the Annual Implementation Plan process.
+- features of high-quality professional learning and development which links to the annual implementation plan.